jjvaz25/ga-projects/unit1/unit1-HamishL/readme-HL.md

 ### SlackerBot Functions Overview

 __Basic Call and response__

-There are three Call and responses:
+There are three call and responses:

 #### 1. Do you even work?

 This is used to test if the bot is on.
-This was the first call written and inspired the vibe of SlackerBot
+This was the first call written and inspired the vibe of SlackerBot.

 #### 2. Do you like _X_?